-Last month, I mentioned the free online preaching conference, Peach Better Sermons (affiliate link).
+Last month, I mentioned the free online preaching conference, Peach Better Sermons.
 I watched most of the 3.5-hour event last Thursday (The Christian Post wrote an article about the event).

 It was a great event.
 The speakers included Perry Noble, Jud Wilhite, Vanable Moody, Andy Stanley, Dr. Charles Stanley, Louie Giglio, Jeff Foxworthy, and Dan Cathy.
 While there was a lot of great content, I came away with a few tremendous takeaways.